The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 More and more people are using health savings accounts, or HSAs, to help save for future medical expenses or even give a boost to their retirement funds.
 Almost one-third of covered workers were enrolled in health insurance plans with a savings option in 2021, up from 17 percent in 2011, according to a report from the Kaiser Family Foundation.
-These savings accounts come with many benefits, including the opportunity to invest and grow your funds tax-free.
+These accounts come with many benefits, including the opportunity to invest and grow your funds tax-free.

 Here are tips for how to invest your HSA and some other things you should know about these increasingly popular savings vehicles.

 What is an HSA and how do the tax breaks work?

 An HSA is a health savings account that is available if you have a high-deductible health insurance plan, and it helps pay for out-of-pocket medical expenses.
 In 2023, the minimum deductible for a HDHP is $1,500 for an individual and $3,000 for a family.
 Those minimums will rise to $1,600 and $3,200, respectively, in 2024.